 Let me explain...

 As you know, since the beginning of our brand we worked hard to build the most sustainable brand we could.
 We use non-chemical ink for our prints and we banned the use of plastic for our packaging.
+Find out here how do we print the designs on the shirts.
 But we wanted more.

 So we decided to take the last step towards a complete renewal of our brand.